CESNET/etlog/doc/notes.md

 ##### failed\_logins

+Collection contains information about users, which have not successfully authenticated, for every day.
+Any user which has not successfully authenticated at least once is inserted.
+Both numbers for successful and unsuccessful authentication are available.
+There is also a field representing ratio (see below).

 Timestamp field is populated with artificial data, just to distint in which interval the record belongs.
 Inserted timestamp is javascript Date for corresponding day at 00:00:00:000 (hours, minutes, seconds, milliseconds).